partofthestars/LGI-PPGI-DB/README.md

 HD C270 webcam and as reference ground truth measurements we synchronized a common ﬁnger pulseoximeter, a CMS50E PPG device, over its serial port communication protocol.
 The average frame rate of the camera is set to 25 FPS and for the pulseoximeter 60 FS.
 The camera video stream is captured uncompressed with auto-exposure and stored into an AVI container.
 For every captured image the time stamp is stored too.
 The pulseoximeter signal is stored together with the device’s pre-computed heart rate information.

 ## Downloads

+NOTE: Because of crawler and DOS attack on the data server,<br>
+which paralyzed our entire bandwidth, we have changed the links.<br>
+Please send us a short email and we will send you the new links.<bt>

 The data can be downloaded using the following links:<br>
 <br>
 - [ID1: 7.57GB](https://gw.cancontrols.com/LGI_DATABASE/id1.zip "id1.zip")